hkamran80/articles/Pushing to GitHub with Git/article.md

 If you do find a `.git` folder, you can remove the folder with the destructive command `rm -r .git`.
 Unlike using a graphical file manager, **you cannot undo a deletion**!
 The `rm` command's `-r` flag means that it *will* remove all files and folders followed by the command.

-When you have a folder without the `.git` folder, we can initalize the repository.
+When you have a folder without the `.git` folder, we need to initalize the repository.
   1. Start by typing `git init`.
 This will create a `.git` folder that contains basic information.
   2. Add `.gitignore` file.
 A `.gitignore` tells Git not to add the files and directories that are listed in the file.
       * Examples include the `node_modules/` directory, a `.env`, etc. GitHub has a good list of premade `.gitignore` files [in this repository](https://github.com/github/gitignore).